bitwiseworks/python-os2/Doc/library/string.rst

    The :class:`Formatter` class has the following public methods:

-   .. method:: format(format_string, *args, *kwargs)
+   .. method:: format(format_string, *args, **kwargs)

       :meth:`format` is the primary API method.
-It takes a format template string, and an arbitrary set of positional and keyword argument.
+It takes a format string and an arbitrary set of positional and keyword arguments.
       :meth:`format` is just a wrapper that calls :meth:`vformat`.

    .. method:: vformat(format_string, args, kwargs)